MicrosoftDocs/sdk-api/sdk-api-src/content/scclient/index.md

 ## -description

-This header is used by Windows Media Device Manager 11 SDK.
+This header is used by wmdm.
 For more information, see:

 - [Windows Media Device Manager 11 SDK](../_wmdm/index.md)